-Serbia: Proposal for adoption of a new by-law of the Law on Mining and Geological Research1.
-November 2013. / News Serbia Energy
+Serbia: Proposal for adoption of a new by-law of the Law on Mining and Geological Research, News Serbia Energy

 In Serbia, the outdated and obsolete “Rulebook on the classification and categorization of solid mineral resources reserves” is currently in force.
 It is required to adopt some solutions from the United Nations Framework Classification.

 At the VI International Conference “Coal 2013”, held in early October, at Zlatibor, the experts with the Mining and Geology Faculty, University of Belgrade, professor.
 Dr. Miloja Ilić, Professor Rada Jelenković, prof. Dr. Čedomir Beljić and Radoslav Vukas from the Ministry of Natural Resources, Mining and Spatial Planning of the Republic of Serbia, presented a paper which specifies the relation of resources and mineral resources reserves that are codified within the United Nations Framework Classification and also within the Serbian legal regulations.